 If you have any questions about this didgeridoo, don't hesitate to email us

 Didgeridoo Buyers Guide

 In our Didgeridoo Buyers Guide, Ben explains what to look for when buying your first, second and even third didgeridoo!

 To watch, press play on the video below (it's a playlist) or click here for the full buyers guide video list and notes.

 Great packing and super reliable shipping makes sure you will get your didgeridoo safely and on time, where ever you are in the world!

-We ship this didgeridoo to you with TNT Road Express.
-It takes around 5 to 10 working days to arrive and costs $39.95 AUD.
+FREE shipping Australia wide with TNT Road Express.
+It takes around 5 to 10 working days.

 We ship this didgeridoo to you with Worldwide Air Express.
 It takes around 3 to 5 working days to arrive and costs $99 AUD.
 We get this special rate as we send many didgeridoos and it's even cheaper than slower regular mail.